Dental Crown Bethesda MD

 Do I need a dental crown?

-Dental crowns are used to restore severely damaged teeth.
+Dentists use dental crowns to restore severely damaged teeth.
 If you have a big crack or chip on your tooth, you may benefit from receiving a dental crown.
 Additionally, patients who undergo root canals will likely need a dental crown to restore the functionality of the affected tooth.

 What should I expect during the dental crown procedure?

-During the dental crown procedure, the affected area will be thoroughly numbed.
-Once numb, your tooth will be shaved down to a foundational core that will support the crown.
-A temporary crown will be placed over the foundational core to protect your exposed dentin while we wait for your dental crown to be created in our labs.
-After a few weeks, we will call you back to our office and place your dental crown over the foundational core using dental cement.
+To begin the dental crown procedure, we will thoroughly numb the area around the tooth.
+Once numb, your dentist will shave down the tooth to a foundational core that will support the crown.
+Then, they will place temporary crown over the foundational core to protect the dentin while we wait for the dental lab to create your permanent dental crown.
+After a few weeks, we will call you back to our office and place your tooth crown over the foundational core using dental cement.

 How long will my dental crown last?